platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 Couldn't complete challenge [HTTP01: pending | DNS01: pending | TLSALPN01: pending]
 ```

-For the DNS challenge to complete, domains and subdomains must point directly to your Platform.sh project (unless using a [CDN](../domains/cdn/_index.md)).
+For the DNS challenge to complete, domains, and subdomains must point directly to your Platform.sh project (unless using a [CDN](../domains/cdn/_index.md)).
 Otherwise, you see the following error:

 ```text